Roman Roads in Scotland

 When a friend looked at the summary report, it occurred to me that some of the terminology would not be clear to someone who is not familiar with Scottish archaeological terms and British maps.
 Both the summary and the detail reports were written for Scottish archaeologists.
 So the following paragraphs attempt to clarify some of the terminology for other readers.

 The British have superb maps that one can buy in a variety of stores.
 They are great for hiking and cycling, as well as looking for evidence of ancient roads.
 The maps show every farm road, path, fence, stream and building, along with contour lines (altitude) and wooded and swampy areas.
-The Ordnance Survey maps have been published since the mid-1800s, so comparing the old ones (available in a good library) with the current ones shows the history of land usage for 150 years (they show every field, house and barn, as well as marking mining and quarrying sites).
+The Ordnance Survey maps have been published since the mid-1800s, so comparing the old ones (available in a good library and now available on-line) with the current ones shows the history of land usage for 150 years (they show every field, house and barn, as well as marking mining and quarrying sites).
 I have also down-loaded historic maps from the web that go back 100 years earlier, that have less precision and detail.

 The map positions listed in the reports give the location to a resolution of one meter, but the measurements taken are only accurate to about plus-or-minus 10 meters.
 The route explored is entirely within sector NS, an area 100 kilometres by 100 kilometres.
 The first five-digit number is the number of meters east of the west edge of that sector.
 The second five-digit number is the number of meters north of the south edge of the sector.
 Since the route was traced from the southwest end to the northeast end, both coordinates were increasing as I walked along the route.